 Savannah Harbor Expansion Project

-UGA Marine Extension and Georgia Sea Grant are funding a $194,277 research project that will help coastal communities prepare for and benefit from the development of the port.
+UGA Marine Extension and Georgia Sea Grant is funding a $194,277 research project that will help coastal communities prepare for and benefit from the development of the port.

 The port of Savannah is the country’s fourth busiest container port and the second busiest on the U.S. eastern seaboard.
 Georgia ports contribute $32 billion to the state economy and serve as the export center for goods being transported throughout the Southeast.